 PAID FAMILY AND MEDICAL LEAVE: Nine states have enacted state Paid Family and Medical Leave (PFML) policies.
-This is welcome news for families in these states as the majority of Americans still lack access to PFML policies even though research has indicated that comprehensive PFML policies are strongly associated with reduced infant and post-neonatal mortality rates, xlv and improved health outcomes for children and caregivers. xlvi Researchers conservatively estimate that providing 12 weeks of job-protected paid leave in the U.S. would result in nearly 600 fewer infant and post-neonatal deaths per year.
-Xlvii Time at home with newborns, infants, and toddlers gives parents the time they need to breastfeed, attend well-child medical visits, and ensure that their children receive all necessary immunizations, Xlviii and may have long-term benefits for children's health.
-California's statewide paid family leave program, in effect since 2004, is associated with improved health outcomes for children in early elementary school, including reduced issues with maintaining a healthy weight, Attention Deficit Hyperactivity Disorder and hearing-related problems, particularly for less-advantaged children, likely because of reduced prenatal stress, increased breastfeeding, and increased parental care during infancy.
-Xlix
+This is welcome news for families in these states as the majority of Americans still lack access to PFML policies even though research has indicated that comprehensive PFML policies are strongly associated with reduced infant and post-neonatal mortality rates,^{xiv} and improved health outcomes for children and caregivers.^{xivi} Researchers conservatively estimate that providing 12 weeks of job-protected paid leave in the U.S. would result in nearly 600 fewer infant and post-neonatal deaths per year.^{xivii} Time at home with newborns, infants, and toddlers gives parents the time they need to breastfeed, attend well-child medical visits, and ensure that their children receive all necessary immunizations,^{xiviii} and may have long-term benefits for children's health.
+California's statewide paid family leave program, in effect since 2004, is associated with maintaining a healthy weight, Attention Deficit Hyperactivity Disorder and hearing-related problems, particularly for less-advantaged children, likely because of reduced prenatal stress, increased breastfeeding, and increased parental care during infancy.^{xiix}

-In California, about 12.3 million claims have been paid since 2004.
-In recent years, nearly one third of claims were for family caregiving or child bonding, whereas the other two thirds were for personal medical reasons.
-About 5 percent of covered workers use the program each year.
-In 2017, approximately 1.4 percent of the covered workforce made a PFL claim and 3.6 percent a TDI claim.
-Men have filed a growing share of bonding and caregiving claims over time.
-Since implementation, the program has been expanded multiple times-to broaden the range of family members for whom caregiving leave can be taken, to increase benefit levels for lower- and middle-wage workers, and to make more workers eligible for job protection when they take parental leave.
+In California, about 12.3 million claims have been paid since 2004.1 In recent years, nearly one third of claims were for family caregiving or child bonding, whereas the other two thirds were for personal medical reasons.
+About 5 percent of covered workers use the program each year.15 In 2017, approximately 1.4 percent of the covered workforce made a PFL claim and 3.6 percent a TDI claim.11 Men have filed a growing share of bonding and caregiving claims over time.
+Since implementation, the program has been expanded multiple times-to broaden the range of family members for whom caregiving leave can be taken, to increase benefit levels for lower- and middle-wage workers, and to make more workers eligible for job protection when they take parental leave.11